laddspencer/twitch-redis-bridge/README.md

 Subscribe to any of these channels with your favorite Redis client.

 ## Talking Back
 In addition to publishing events, we can also forward Redis messages to chat.
-We do this by listening on the "chatter" channel and sending any text to the [tmi say()](https://docs.tmijs.org/v1.4.2/Commands.html#say) command.
+We do this by listening on the "chatter" channel and sending any text to the [tmi.js say()](https://docs.tmijs.org/v1.4.2/Commands.html#say) command.

 *<channel_prefix>*.chatter.say

 Where, as above, *channel_prefix* is defined in the config file.
-For example:
+For example, after **twitch-redis-bridge** is up and running, connect to the same Redis server and publish a message like this:

 ```
+$ nc localhost 6379
 publish laddspencer.chatter.say "Hello, World!"
 ```
+The message will be forwarded through Redis to **twitch-redis-bridge**, which will send it through **tmi.js** to Twitch Chat:
 ![Twitch Chat Hello World](https://github.com/laddspencer/twitch-redis-bridge/blob/master/hello_world.png "Twitch Chat")